-A malicious application can read notifications sent by the operating system or other applications, which may contain sensitive data such as one-time authentication codes sent over SMS, email, or other mediums.
-A malicious application can also dismiss notifications to prevent the user from noticing that the notifications arrived and can trigger action buttons contained within notifications.
+Adversaries may collect data within notifications sent by the operating system or other applications.
+Notifications may contain sensitive data such as one-time authentication codes sent over SMS, email, or other mediums.
+In the case of Credential Access, adversaries may attempt to intercept one-time code sent to the device.
+Adversaries can also dismiss notifications to prevent the user from noticing that the notification has arrived and can trigger action buttons contained within notifications.

 Application developers could be encouraged to avoid placing sensitive data in notification text.

-On Android devices with a managed work profile (enterprise managed portion of the device), the
+On Android devices with a work profile, the

-The user can inspect (and modify) the list of applications that have notification access through the device settings (e.g. Apps & notification -> Special app access -> Notification access).
+The user can also inspect and modify the list of applications that have notification access through the device settings (e.g. Apps & notification -> Special app access -> Notification access).